Portion/Yield:Makes 40 - 50

 - 350g icing sugar

 - 1tsp peppermint extract

-Day one: Mix the condensed milk, coconut, icing sugar and peppermint until all the ingredients are well combined.
-Line a 34cm x 20cm x 4cm tray with double layer of clingfilm and press the coconut ice into the tray, smooth the top by covering your hand with a rubber glove and rub to even it out.
-The mix is thick and fairly stiff, use elbow grease and perseverance to get it smooth.
+Day one.
+Line a 34 x 20 x 4cm tray or baking tin with a double layer of cling film.
+Mix the condensed milk, coconut, icing sugar and peppermint extract together in a bowl until all the ingredients are well combined.
+Press the coconut mixture into the prepared tray, then smooth the top by covering your hand with a disposable glove and pressing down to even it out.
+The mix is thick and fairly stiff, so you’ll need to use elbow grease and some perseverance to get it smooth.
 Cover and refrigerate overnight.

-Makes plenty, bag or box them up and hand them out as little gifts.
+This recipe makes plenty, so why not bag or box them up and hand them out as delightful edible gifts?